-As students prepared for the the start of the school year saddled with thoughts of buying textbooks, billionaire McGraw Hill III was boarding a plane from a remote grass landing strip in northern Brazil, where he spent the summer personally chopping down hundreds of thousands of endangered trees in the Amazon rainforest.
+As students prepare for the end of the school year saddled with thoughts of selling their barely used textbooks, billionaire McGraw Hill III was boarding a plane from a remote grass landing strip in northern Brazil, where plans on spending the summer personally chopping down hundreds of thousands of endangered trees in the Amazon rainforest.

 When reached by phone, Hill said that although he has enough money to hire workers to destroy trees, he personally chops down trees to get a “sensual, lingering pleasure from hearing endangered wood split and die, knowing that it will be used to profit off helpless college kids.”